dora-metrics/pelorus/scripts/README.md

 Not meant to be used directly.

+## run-pelorus-e2e-tests

+Used to create pelorus namespace, deploy pelorus via helm charts and

+run some e2e tests using todolist-mongo-go project from konveyor/mig-demo-apps.

 ## run-mockoon-tests

 Used to create mockoon pod on the localhost and then runs mockoon tests